azvoleff/chitwanabm/FILES.rst

 Plotting files (to process model run results)
 ===============================================================================

-- `plot_fw_results.R` - Plots the fuelwood usage results from a single model run.
 - `plot_LULC.R` - Plots the land-use and land-cover results at the neighborhood level from a single model run.
 - `plot_LULC_batch.R`- Plots aggregate statistics on land-use and land-cover